MaterializeInc/materialize/doc/developer/design/20230814_unbilled_replicas.md

 ## Overview

-We introduce the notion of different cluster profiles, which capture groups of replica sharing configuration aspects.
+We introduce the notion of cluster profiles, which capture groups of replica sharing configuration aspects.
 Profiles can co-exist, and a default profile captures the current configuration.